rweverwijk/imageExtractor/README.md

 # imageExtractor
-Research project to extract images form RTF documents
+Research project to extract images from RTF documents